techSaswata/FRONTEND-ASHISH-SASWATA/Sheet.md

 ---

 ### **Section 2:**
-These questions are designed to deepen your understanding of manipulating the DOM dynamically.
+These are designed to deepen your understanding of manipulating the DOM dynamically.

 1. **Create a List**
    - Write a function that dynamically creates an unordered list (`<ul>`) with 5 items (`<li>`) labeled "Item 1", "Item 2", ..., "Item 5" and appends it to a container with the ID `list-container`.